tagoWorks/pharmor/README.md

 ![Spotium for Spotify](https://github.com/t-a-g-o/pharmor/blob/3854279a7f8563ac7cb0ea11c5c3bb589320ff9b/spotium.png)

-\nStart enjoying your music.
+Start enjoying your music.
 With Spotium you get a straightforward appealing way to enjoy your music without ads.
 In about one second your listening experience will be smoother and more enjoyable.
 For VirusTotal links, and download links visit https://spotium.dev/!